DMAP: A Distribution Map for Text

 \section{Entropy Weighting}

-In Section \ref{subsec:entropy-weighted-DMAP} we introduced entropy weighting as a way of suppressing the effect of tokens selected at times where the next-token conditional probability distribution was very low.
-The argument here was that there are often situations where the next token is known with extremely high likelihood (say probability 0.995).
+In Section \ref{subsec:entropy-weighted-DMAP} we introduced entropy weighting as a way of suppressing the effect of tokens selected at times where uncertainty around the next token is very low and a single option has extremely high likelihood (say probability 0.995).
 In such situations, the points plotted by DMAP tend to have distribution close to the uniform distribution irrespective of the method of text generation.

 To illustrate this point, we consider DMAP plots of texts generated by Mistral-7B-v0.3 and evaluated by Llama-3.1-8B.
-The full entropy weighted DMAP plot is present as the first plot on the second row of Figure \ref{fig:grid_without}.
+The full entropy-weighted DMAP plot is present as the first plot on the second row of Figure \ref{fig:grid_without}.
 In Figure \ref{fig:entropy_slice} we separate out points by the entropy of the next token probability distribution, plotting the low entropy case in (a), the medium entropy case in (b), and the high entropy case in (c).
-As predicted, low entropy case DMAP plot is extremely flat, since very little information is uncovered from these points.
-This illustrates our reasons for giving lower weight to points of entropy below 2.
-In this example, tokens where the entropy is below 0.5 make up 7474 of the 77321 tokens evaluated, just under ten percent.
+As predicted, in the low entropy case the DMAP plot is extremely flat, since very little information is uncovered from these points.
+This illustrates our reasons for giving lower weight to points of entropy below $2$.
+In this example, tokens where the entropy is below $0.5$ make up $7474$ of the $77321$ tokens evaluated.
 In contrast, (b) and (c) contain noticeable peaks.